The following courses have special sign-up procedures.

-For permission to take courses at SIPA, see Dean Runsdorf.
+For permission to take courses at SIPA, see the appropriate dean in the Office of the Dean of Studies.
 There is no advance signup for SIPA courses; you cannot enter a course on your program, even if you have permission, until September or January.

 For information about Journalism and graduate Business courses, consult Dean Youngblood.

 Permission is needed to take a course at Teachers College.
 At the beginning of the semester, secure an application from the Registrar's Office, obtain the proper signatures, and return the completed form to Dean Friedman.
 TC courses require the payment of additional tuition at the Teachers College per-point rate, over and above Barnard tuition.

 To request credit for an independent study, submit the Request for Approval of Independent Study by the final registration deadline in January or September.

 If you have completed your physical education requirement, you may request a point for a dance technique class.
 Wait until September or January, when you are sure you have been admitted to a class, before filing the form.
 Please note that we cannot adjust point value until after your adviser has approved your program.